full-est/refactorL4/README.md

 [![python](https://img.shields.io/pypi/pyversions/fastapi)]()

 This is a simple API-REST created with FastApi.
+Could be a template for next projects or a simple example for learn.

 This app use: